-About Tai Lopez
+Some Background on Tai Lopez

 Whatever the case, he went into finance and stayed with GE for a couple of years after which he founded his own finance company (LLG Finance) and run that for another 4 years.
-According to the BBB Tai then started ‘Elite Global Dating LLC’ in 2008 which owns of a number of dating websites, some of which no longer exist and many of which have a large number of complaints.
+According to many articles online, he then launched Elite Global Dating LLC in 2008 which owns of a number of dating websites, some of which no longer exist and some of which have a large number of complaints.

 The main complaint appears to be that the dating companies Tai owns are luring people into paying for membership by using fake profiles of people who are 'interested' in them.
 If they end up paying the emails stop suddenly and none of the people having sent these emails respond.

 Anyway, Tai then went on to annoy the living hell out of everyone on YouTube with his lambo/ mansion ads in an effort to help people achieve the 'good life' with health, wealth, love and happiness.
 He has launched a program called 'the 67 steps' which will supposedly help people achieve everything they've ever dreamed of.

-I haven't yet reviewed that product so I can’t comment from personal experience as to how good it is, but I have read a lot about what others are saying.
+I haven't yet reviewed the 67 Steps as of writing this, so I'm not sure how good it is from personal experience.
+But I have read a lot about what others are saying.
 It seems that while there is some good information it's mostly regurgitated motivational stuff you could find from existing books.

 Again, this is just what I have read from customers so how good it really is might be something you want to check out for yourself.
-Here's what one guy had to say on Quora.com and there's a lot of people not loving his program and that attest to the general and ‘fluff like’ nature of his training:
+Here's what one guy had to say on Quora.com and there's a lot of people not loving his program and that attest to the general nature of the 67 Steps:

 There's no doubt this guy has been at the forefront of a lot of controversy and a lot of people think he's a full blown scam artist.
 After seeing some of the shenanigans in his videos I can understand why some people feel this way.

 "Tai Lopez is not a scam, the real scam is what is being advertised on TV to people every day like junk food and the lottery.
 People that call Tai a scammer are those with a 'cynical mindset' and that mindset will hold you back from achieving success.
 If you go around thinking everyone is out there to scam you then you are not going to be ready for the time when someone great comes along.."

-Look At My Lamborghini!
+Look At My Lamborghini & Hollywood Mansion!

 One of his big selling points is how he has enough money to buy a Lamborghini and other luxury cars in an attempt to show his authority and credibility for what he is talking about.
 There's one small problem though... he left the renter tag on the keys in one of his videos, oops!